whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/exploring_genes_in_bash.md

                /    \
      transcript1   transcript2  ...

-i.e. each transcript has a parent gene - which means that it represents an observed or predicted mRNA transcript of that gene.
+i.e. each transcript has a parent gene - which means that it represents an observed or predicted RNA transcript of that gene.
+Transcripts themselves have exons - the parts of the transcript that actually make it to mature messenger RNA - so actually it is more like this:

+                 gene
+                /    \
+      transcript1   transcript2  ...
+       /      |      |       \
+    exon1  exon2    exon1    exon2

 :::tip Question

-What do exons have as parents?  transcripts or genes?
+There are also *coding sequence* records (`type=CDS`).
+Can you tell what these have as parents - exons, transcripts or genes?

 :::

 ### Counting genes